ivanrichmond/hello/README.md

 6. Add real error handling. **DONE**
 7. Make delete user reroute , depending on /user or /admin  -- **DONE**
 8. Actually have it say hello to logged in user's name!!! **DONE**
 9. Technical Debt
 10. Bug: "Warning: Cannot update a component (`AuthProvider`) while rendering a different component (`Logout`).
 To locate the bad setState() call inside `Logout`, follow the stack trace."  (logout:6, AuthProvider:17) **DONE**
 11. Make login success clear the login error notice. **DONE**
-12. Make Create Account workflow take you back to /login.
+12. Make Create Account workflow take you back to /login. **DONE**
+13. Make admin not constantly add for your password.
 #### Routing

 Routing should allow for several things: